NicoleSchwartz/Food/Dinner/Figgy-Balsamic-Pork.md

 * a 1 TBSP fig jam, stock concentrate, 1/4 cup water and vinegar
 * stir to combine
 * let simmer until thick and saucy, 2-3 minutes
-* remove pan from heat and add 1 Tablesppon butter, sturring to melt
+* remove pan from heat and add 1 Tablespoon butter, stirring to melt
 * season with salt and pepper

 ## Notes:
-* stuff
+* made with plum instead of fig, used 2 bullion cubes and 1 cup water instead of stock and water, and i think i did 10 TBSP instead of 10 tsp vinegar, was tasty though